Back

 Whether we want it or not, innovation is no longer an eventual miracle; now, it is more like regular awesomeness.
 And, since we often see reforms and new methods, adapting becomes a top priority.

 All of us have adapted to many changes in the course of our lives.
-Growing up is an act of constant adaptation if we come to think of it, so it could be safe to say that we all have some experience with it.
+Growing up is an act of constant adaptation, as we think of it, so it could be safe to say that we all have some experience with it.
 Of course, in this case, experience doesn’t mean expertise, nor that it is a developed and mastered skill.

 Most of us could surely use some training in this ability to become surfers on the wave of progress and change that comes rapidly our way.